-Kensington buys Clinton Twp. site
+Kensington church buys Clinton Township site

 Clinton Township — Hall Road is about to get busier with three development projects breaking ground soon, including a mega-church.